krimdomu/rex-io-plugin-inventory/README.md

 # Inventory module for Rex.IO

 This module stores the inventory of your hardware.
+This module is required by Rex.IO.

 ## API